MicrosoftDocs/dataexplorer-docs/data-explorer/create-event-hubs-connection.md

 ## 1 - Create the target table

-To send data from an event hub to Azure Data Explorer, you must first create a table to receive the data.
+To send data from an event hub to Azure Data Explorer, create a table to receive the data.

 ### [Portal](#tab/portal)